helio-fm/helio-sequencer/Docs/getting-microtonal.md

 Everything that differs from the default values is serialized.
 The serialized mapping is just a string divided by whitespaces into chunks.

 Chunks follow this pattern: `base:key/channel,key2/channel2,key3/channel3`.
 Which means:
- * for `base` key in the sequencer, the specified `key/channel` will be sent to the instrument,
+ * for the `base` key in the sequencer, the specified `key/channel` will be sent to the instrument,
- * then, for `base + 1` key in the sequencer, the next key and channel will be sent, and so on.
+ * then, for the `base + 1` key in the sequencer, the next key and channel will be sent, and so on.

 If each next key just incrementally moves by 1, the chunk could be shortened like this: `base:key/channel,count+`.